-What Are the Rules and Regulations for SORN Vehicles?
+What are the rules and regulations for SORN vehicles?

 The number of SORN vehicles has dramatically increased, especially in the pandemic.
 Many false rumors about SORN resulted in many fines.
 Therefore, in June 2021, the DVLA set out and reminded SORN restrictions to save people from getting a vehicles penalty for driving a SORN car.
 Following are those reminders:

 Yes, buying or selling a SORN car is possible and legal.
 However, it gets pretty complicated since you can’t have a test drive.
 Most buyers ask for a test drive before proceeding with the deal.
 Likewise, you must ensure MOT status, insurance, and car tax when selling the vehicle privately.

-How to Check a Vehicle SORN Status?
+How to check a vehicle SORN status?

 The vehicle SORN check is available at The Auto Experts for free.
 Plus, you get other basic information about the car.
 However, a comprehensive report will cost you £9.99, providing critical vehicle history to help you make an informed decision.

-How to UnSORN a Vehicle?
+How to UnSORN a vehicle?